amyreese/znc-push/README.md

 and run with a reduced feature set on versions as old as 0.078, the current version used by Ubuntu.
 However, development and testing is done exclusively against the latest source distribution, so feedback on older releases of ZNC is needed to continue supporting them.
+If you want to use ZNC versions before 1.0 (0.206 or older), you will need to check out the "legacy" branch in order to compile it correctly.

 ZNC Push was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
 It may not fit your use cases, but any and all feedback would be greatly